-Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act During the reporting period Non-executive Director, Ms Sally Langer joined the Diversity and Inclusion Committee providing additional board representation and valuable insight to the committee.
+Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act Non-executive Director, Ms Sally Langer is a member of the Diversity and Inclusion Committee providing additional board representation and valuable insight to the committee.
 The Company's Managing Director Mr David Ross and Company Secretary Mr Tim Muirhead also sit on the committee.